simonmichael/hledger/hledger/hledger.m4.md

 A posting with any of these is called a lot posting.
 If you want a commodity tracked lotfully in only some accounts, use annotations rather than the `lots` tag.
+Or if it should be tracked everywhere except certain accounts (eg tax-sheltered accounts where cost basis doesn't matter), use the `lots` tag, and add a `lots: NONE` tag to those accounts' declarations to disable lot tracking there.

 The disposal order (AKA cost basis method - which lots are consumed first) is FIFO by default; or as set by a `lots` tag *value* on the commodity or account declaration